5.7 'Learning to participate' through formal, non-formal and informal learning

 - Encouraging active participation and engagement in the local community.

 The revised Youth Law of 2016 has implemented a system of quality assurance for non-formal education.
-The objectives and organisation of the quality assurance process are summarised in an additional document.
-Specific evaluation instruments have been introduced and published on the homepage of the ministry of Education, Children and Youth.
+The objectives and organisation of the quality assurance process have been defined by the framework of non-formal education for open youth work in 2017 (see: Quality Assurance).